Katherine Rosman

-Katherine Barnett Rosman (born March 2, 1972) is an American writer and reporter who works as a Domestic Correspondent for The New York Times, previously at The Wall Street Journal.
-Rosman is known for her extensive coverage of the internet, celebrity, and their intersection with the public eye.
-She is known for widely read pieces with subjects including but not limited to the inner-workings of the National Football League and Planned Parenthood, and pop culture.
-She wrote a book called If You Knew Suzy: A Mother, A Daughter, a Reporter's Notebook.
+Katherine Barnett Rosman (born March 2, 1972) is an American writer and reporter who works as a domestic correspondent for The New York Times, previously at The Wall Street Journal.

 Early life and education

-Katherine Rosman was born in Detroit, Michigan, to Bob Rosman (first cousin of Allene Miller Doctoroff, mother of Daniel L. Doctoroff) and the late Suzanne "Suzy" Rosman (later Rosin) née Goldberg.
+Katherine Rosman was born in Detroit, Michigan, to Bob Rosman and Suzanne "Suzy" Rosin (1944-2005), who met while attending the University of Michigan.
+In Rosman's youth, her mother remarried Robert Rosin.
 Her maternal grandfather, Leo Goldberg, was a renowned scientist.
 She graduated from the University of Michigan College of Literature, Science, and the Arts in 1994 with a Bachelor of Arts degree.
 She has three sisters, all of whom grew up in the Detroit area.
-Her mother, Suzy Rosin (1944–2005), was the basis of her 2008 book.
+Her mother was the basis of her 2008 book.

-She is of Polish Jewish descent, maternally.
-Paternally, she is of Russian-Jewish descent.
+Rosman is of Polish Jewish descent through her mother and Russian-Jewish descent through her father.
 Her paternal grandfather, Carl Rosman (1914–2005), arrived at Ellis Island on August 4, 1922, on the S.S.
 Berengaria with his parents Emanuel and Rose and his sisters Irma and Berta from Transylvania.
 On other sides of the family, she is of Sephardic descent from Spain, Italy, and other Southeastern European countries; from Purcăreni, and other Ashkenazi and Sephardic regions.